Position: Centre, Wing Defence

 Representational honours: England U17, U19, U21, senior – Gold Coast 2018 Commonwealth Games champion; 2011 and 2015 Netball World Cup bronze-medallist.

-Serena, hailed as one of the world’s best netballers and arguably the finest mid-court player in the current game, will return to the Blue and Gold for the 2019 Superleague season after a four-year spell playing professionally in New Zealand and Australia.
+Serena, hailed as one of the world’s best netballers and arguably the finest mid-court player in the current game, returned to the Blue and Gold for the 2019 Superleague season after a four-year spell playing professionally in New Zealand and Australia.

 Her prodigious talent first earned Serena a place in the Team Bath Superleague squad in the 2006-07 season when she was still studying for her A-levels.